J-81/GeneLab_Data_Processing-1/Metagenomics/Remove_human_reads_from_raw_data/workflow-usage.md

 ---

 ## Reference database info
 The database we use was built with kraken2 v2.1.1 as detailed below, and by default will be automatically downloaded to run with this workflow (it's ~4.3 GB uncompressed).
-The steps for building it are described on the [Reference database info page](reference-database-info.md).
+The steps for building it are described on the [reference database info page](reference-database-info.md).

 ---